-- Survey replaced their Environmental Management Survey in which we have been ranked 1st in the real estate/warehouse industry for nine consecutive years until 2019.
-The survey addresses from four themes, i.e., SDGs strategy/economic value, social value, - environmental value and governance and gather information by sending questionnaires to the participant companies and from publicly available data sources.
+Survey replaced their Environmental Management Survey in which we have been ranked 1st in the real estate/warehouse industry for nine consecutive years until 2019.
+The survey addresses from four themes, i.e., SDGs strategy/economic value, social value, voluntary responses to the CDP Climate scored, with A representing the highest management, and leadership.